General Education | Major Programs | Electives | Minor Programs | Language Competence | Petitions | Physical Education | Archived Catalogs

 Each of these year-long (three-quarter) social sciences sequences introduces fundamental questions and theories from the social sciences and shows how they enhance our understanding of important issues facing the world.
 Some sequences focus on classic texts, others on substantive fields of inquiry or research methodologies, but all explore how the social sciences formulate questions and inquire into the nature of social life through acts of imagination as well as through systematic analysis.
 The social sciences general education curriculum requires active engagement in small seminars, close reading, and analytic writing; some sequences may also include lectures.

 Courses must be taken in sequence.
 Once students begin a sequence, they are expected to remain in the same sequence.
-NOTE: Students registered in any of the social sciences sequences must attend the first and second class sessions or their registration will be dropped.
 This requirement has its own detailed page under the heading "The Curriculum" in this catalog.

 More than a set of course credits, a sound major is an effort to understand the methods and experience of a discipline or interdisciplinary field.
 Majors complement the breadth of the University of Chicago general education requirements with an opportunity to come to grips with the depth of knowledge and the complexities of developing knowledge in a particular area of inquiry.
-Majors range from nine to nineteen courses, though the majority of them require between ten and fourteen courses.
+Majors range from ten to nineteen courses.
 Each major is described in detail in the Programs of Study section of the catalog.

 More than half of the requirements for a major must be met by registering for courses bearing University of Chicago course numbers.
 Courses used to meet general education requirements cannot also be counted toward a major.